GoogleChrome/developer.chrome.com/site/en/docs/webstore/faq/index.md

 ### What are the screenshot and text requirements for the store? {: #faq-listing-04 }

-See [Supplying Images][116] for guidelines on supplying images for the store.
+See [Supplying Images][cws-images] for guidelines on supplying images for the store.
 Read more on [how to create a great listing][great-listing].

 ### How can I export an extension from the store? {: #faq-listing-06 }